dropbox/merou/CONTRIBUTING.rst

 Most testing, including exercising the failures, can be done at the use case level using a mock UI.
 Often, a `MagicMock` object is sufficient;
 sometimes it will be easier to define a class that implements the UI to make comparing returned data against expected data easier.
-(Note that mypy `NamedTuple` objects unfortunately can't be compared directly with `==`, so you may need to write helper functions to compare their components.)

 The `setup` fixture provides a `SetupTest` object, which provides a test database session, methods to quickly assemble a test environment, and